Drug Abuse Facts and Fiction

 Fiction: Smokeless tobacco products are safe.

 Fact: Snuff and chewing tobacco are not safe just because there is no smoke.
-Continued use can lead to mouth and throat cancer, dental problems and high blood pressure.
+Continued use can lead to mouth and throat cancer, dental problems, and high blood pressure.

 Fiction: Prescription drugs purchased from someone you know are safe.

 Fact: There is no regulation of prescription drugs that are being sold illicitly, regardless of whether the drug is Xanax or Ritalin.
-Even if you purchase pills that look like a legitimate drug that you recognize, there’s no way to know what is in them.
+Even if you purchase pills that look like legitimate drugs that you recognize, there’s no way to know what is in them.
 The increased occurrence of fentanyl in illicit drugs poses an especially dangerous overdose risk to the public.

 Fiction: “Detox” must take place in an inpatient setting.